Azure-Samples/azure-search-knowledge-mining/workshops/Module 5.md

 * People names (for example Cavanagh vs. Kavanaugh)
 * Audio Transcription Mistakes (for examples SQL being transcribed as sequel)

-Azure Cognitive Search provides various phonetic encoders that will encode words in different ways.
+Azure AI Search provides various phonetic encoders that will encode words in different ways.
 The one we will use is called doubleMetaphone and this encodes both mukopolisakaridosis and mucopolysaccharidosis to a code of MKPL.
 Since it is stored in the index as MKPL, when someone searches for either mukopolisakaridosis or mucopolysaccharidosis, they both get encoded to the same value and as a result you get a match.

 ### Adding a Phonetic field to the Index
 Let's modify the index like we did in the previous module to add a new field called diseasesPhonetic which makes use of the Phonetic Custom Analyzer.